1f604/sbg/README.md

 Static blog generator

+This version is outdated.
+Please use the one on [my blog](https://github.com/1f604/1f604.github.io).

 Put your blog posts as markdown files in the pages/category directories.
 Put your assets in the assets directory.
 And then just run build.py when you're done.